 I started checking outside my room every night after that, to see if there was anything there.
 Always before it got dark though, in case he came and caught me there.
 And whenever he came, the next morning I’d go and check for clues.
 But there was never anything there.

 It took me a while to work out what I had to do.
 It wasn’t even me, actually, it was mum.
-I don’t know how she found out about it, cause I’m sure I never told her (I thought she’d just get mad at me).
-But she knew somehow and she came into my room and she said that if I wanted to know what was going on I had to look out of my window – in the middle of the night, while he was there.
+I don’t know how she found out about it, because I’m sure I never told her (I thought she’d just get mad at me).
+But she knew somehow and she came into my room and she said that if I wanted to know what was going on I had to look out of my window.
+In the middle of the night, While he was there.

 I knew she was right, but I always ended up being too scared to do it.
 One night though, I got so sick of not knowing that I just sat up and looked.
 I was still really scared, but I sat up and forced myself to pull back my curtain.
 I let the curtain drop down behind me and sat there, but I couldn’t open my eyes.
-Then I realised it was way more scary having my eyes shut ‘cause that way I had absolutely no idea what the headless psychopath outside was doing.
+Then I realised it was way more scary having my eyes shut because that way I had absolutely no idea what the headless monster outside was doing.
 So I opened my eyes.
-I freaked out at first because it looked exactly like what I had imagined – a giant headless man was standing right there.
-I froze.
-It was so horrifying.
-I got that feeling where it’s like someone has gathered up a bunch of goose bumps and made them into a ball and then thrown them at you – they hit you hard in the chest and then spread out all over your body.

 I ended up falling asleep before I could work it out.